 It was a heartbreaking loss in Valley Christian’s last game to De La Salle of Concord in the CIF NorCal D1 championship game, but overall it was another great season for the Warriors and for Diatte.
 His team captured its 11th CIF Central Coast Section title and made it five titles in six years with an earlier win against Hollister.
 The team’s final 31-4 record also moved up Diatte two spots higher on the all-time state list.
 He only needs one more win to tie San Francisco Lowell’s John Donohue for the top spot on the all-time list for Bay Area coaches.

 Tom Dill (Notre Dame, Sherman Oaks)

-If there are any other coaches with 500 or more wins in baseball and softball that we need to start to follow, email info to firstname.lastname@example.org.
+If there are any other coaches getting close to or who may have 500 or more wins in baseball and softball that we need to start to follow, email info to firstname.lastname@example.org.